kynica1256/n_w/README.md

 <br>

-<code>This neural network determines the tone of the text.
-For the dataset, reviews were taken from the imdb website.</code>
+<p style="font-size:30px;">This neural network determines the tone of the text.
+For the dataset, reviews were taken from the imdb website.</p>